LinkedIn Size Guide: How To Create Professional LinkedIn Banners & Covers

 Ready To Take Your LinkedIn Profile To The Next Level?

-LinkedIn is an excellent platform for jump-start your career or finding the next job opportunity.
+LinkedIn is an excellent platform for jump-starting your career or finding the next job opportunity.
 It is also a great platform to promote your business.
 You can use the company profile to engage with your employees or scout for new employees.

 No matter the goal you aim to achieve with your LinkedIn profile, it is important to pay extra attention to your photo thumbnail as that is the first thing other LinkedIn users will see.